 Now that you read part 1 in our series, I have a question for you.
 Are you burdened with what we need to do to make a difference with that knowledge?

-Overcome Excuses so you can make an impact with 4 times a week:
+Overcome Bible Study Excuses to make an Impact with 4 times a Week:

-Conquer Barriers to make an impact with 4 times a week:
+Conquer Bible Study Barriers to make an impact with 4 times a week –

 Christians need to be equipped with where to go to find scriptures & Christian writings that guide them through their anger, their struggle with unanswered prayers, and the big questions with which that they are wrestling.